Cronster101/Cronster101.github.io/about.md

 ### More Information

-i am ruly gud at eenglish and speeling. this is my amzig blog.
+### i am ruly gud at eenglish and speeling adn this is my amzig blog.

 Good videos: